Sydney Short Ocean Racing Championship (SSORC)

 Always looking to innovation, in 2017 the Sydney Short Ocean Racing Championship changed to a 2 race format using a hybrid course of laid and virtual marks for the first time.

-In 2018, organisers have responded to feedback from the competitors to return to a 4 race format.
+In 2018, organisers responded to feedback from the competitors to return to a 4 race format that will be repeated this year.
 A long passage race will be held on the Saturday with 3 windward-leeward races for all classes held offshore on the Sunday.